gcsga/gcsga/RefactorNotes.md

 ## Current Task Notes

 - Currently moving items now works ok but form is not submitted when submitting form.
 To fix.
+- Could consider moving attribute array to its own datamodel extending an arrayfield